SignTools/SignTools/README.md

 ## Introduction

-There are many reasons to install apps outside Apple's App Store.
-Unfortunately, this process is severely hindered by Apple and unrealistic for the average user.
-This is where iOS Signer Service comes to the rescue.
-No more terminal, no more computer.
+There are countless reasons to install apps outside Apple's App Store.
+Unfortunately, this process is severely hindered and out of reach for most people.
+Here iOS Signer Service comes to the rescue.
+No more terminal, half-working scripts, or even computer.
 Sideload any app directly from your phone through a simple web interface.

 What's the catch?
 The workflow uses a separate macOS machine, called a "builder", to perform the signing.
 This project is only a web service which controls the builder, along with a web interface for you to upload unsigned apps and download signed apps.
 However, **you don't need to own a Mac** - the builder can be any **free** CI (Continuous Integration) provider or even your own machine.
-The web service can be hosted on any machine or **even a free server**.
+The web service can also be hosted on any **free** server or one of your own.

 More information and examples can be found in the installation section.

 ## :raised_hands: Community

 Come join the official Discord to get more interactive support and have general conversations about this project: https://discord.gg/A4T6npnRCk

-## :rocket: Free developer accounts

-As of v2.0.0 this service now supports **free developer accounts**!
-Although with some [severe limitations](FAQ.md), this is a huge milestone not only for the project but for the sideloading community as a whole.
-The signing process is achieved **without any** reverse engineering or third-party tools - only Apple's very own operating system and developer tools are used, just in a clever way.

 ## Disclaimer